When every student has a champion,

 WE TAKE A DIFFERENT APPROACH

-At Winchendon, we take a different approach to providing academic support compared to our peer schools.
+At Winchendon, we take a different approach to providing academic support in comparison to our peer schools.
 If you’re looking for the “Learning Center” at The Winchendon School, you’ll find it in every classroom and on every dorm floor throughout the campus.
-Our “Learning Center" is intentionally spread throughout the campus (but, yes, there is an office in Ford Hall).
-Faculty at The Winchendon School are purposely trained in teaching to a variety of learning styles.
+Our “Learning Center" is intentionally spread throughout the campus (but, yes, there is a dedicated learning space in Ford Hall).
+All Faculty at The Winchendon School are purposely trained in teaching to, and supporting a variety of learning styles.
 Why?
 Because we believe that many of the practices that serve students with specific LD can enhance the learning experiences of most if not all students and should be put in practice in almost every classroom.
 More often than not the best approaches for working with kids with LD are just plain best educational practices.

 Winch Skills and Habits 101